webDva/jekyll-now/about.md

 I write code and make video games.

 I mostly make my games as web games, benefitting from the convenience of HTML5.
-I have a bias toward things like Typescript and Phaser, because they make me more productive.
+I have a bias toward things like Typescript and Phaser.

-I'm also interested in machine learning and computer science stuff like algorithm analysis and data structures.
-It's important to understand the fundamentals of computer science in order to advance to the next level.
+I also like to devote my time to understanding machine learning and other computer science stuff like algorithms and data structures.

 # The trendy, hip social section